Q: I am behind in my mortgage payments and worried about foreclosure. What, exactly, is a foreclosure? A:

 Yes, depending on the type of bankruptcy case you file.
 Bankruptcy provides temporary relief through an "automatic stay" period that prevents lenders from taking most actions in foreclosure.
 Lenders often will move for relief from the stay if they intend to proceed in the state court foreclosure action.
 Bankruptcy is a complex matter; if you are considering it, you will need to consult an attorney with bankruptcy experience.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was originally prepared by Alan J. Ullman, a Cincinnati attorney, and updated by attorney Timothy Puin, of counsel with Janik L.L.P.
+It was originally prepared by Alan J. Ullman, a Cincinnati attorney.
+It was updated by Justin Stevenson, staff attorney at the Nueva Luz Urban Resource Center in Cleveland.